 - Night Watch

-Captain Sam Vimes from the Night Watch has also always been one of my favorite characters from the flat planet.
-He’s unexpectedly complex and, more so than any other Discworld inhabitant, goes through an amazing character development over the course of the Night Watch books.
+Captain Sam Vimes of the Night Watch has also always been one of my favorite characters from the flat planet.
+He’s unexpectedly complex and, more so than any other Discworld inhabitant, goes through an amazing character development over the course of the City Watch books.

 It has given me very soft feelings for this man who has come so far.
-And it’s not long anymore until we can enjoy the City Watch books in a new recording!
+And Jon Culshaw found the perfect voice for this gruff copper with the gooey center.

 - Reaper Man